10 tips to help children through the COVID-19 crisis

 9. Monitor behavior over time

 While it is normal for children’s behavior to change in response to crisis, symptoms of stress can become problematic if they linger.
 Simply keep an eye on changes in their sleeping, eating, playing, studying and socializing; if there are no improvements over time, reach out to a professional for help.

 10. Inspire a positive response

 Kids need to rediscover a sense of personal empowerment and resilience after an event very much out of their control.
 Help them direct their feelings constructively and consider what they can do to help others.
-Having them write a card or volunteering as a family not only gives them something positive to focus on, but sets the tone for giving back through anything life brings.
+One way kids can help is through supporting local and global organizations providing relief during this crisis.
+By starting a fundraiser like 7-year-old Ava’s Birthday Wish, they can share their voice and join a powerful force for good.
+Having them start a fundraiser, write a card, or volunteer along with family not only gives them something positive to focus on, but sets the tone for giving back through anything life brings.

 We hope these tips are helpful as you and your children navigate this stressful time and adapt to our new normal during the COVID‑19 crisis.